wp-plugins/activecampaign-subscription-forms/readme.txt

 == Screenshots ==

-1. (Widget) Entering your ActiveCampaign API connection information
+1. Widget: Entering your ActiveCampaign API connection information
 2. Selecting the subscription form to display, and additional settings
 3. Confirmation that your settings have been saved
 4. Settings page